SC5051 - Youth, Crime and Violence (2022/23)

 On successful completion of the unit students will be able to:

-The second item of assessment is a 2 hour unseen examination which tests learning outcomes 1, 2 and 3.
-It will do this by requiring students to respond to a question which asks them to ‘outline’, ‘explain’, ‘evaluate’ or ‘appraise’ theoretical concepts relating to crime and violence (learning outcomes 1, 2) using contemporary research and/or policy documentation, where appropriate, media sources (3)
+The assessment consists of a 2500 coursework learning outcomes 1, 2, 3 and 4.
+It will do this by requiring students to respond to a question which asks them to ‘outline’, ‘explain’, ‘evaluate’ or ‘appraise’ theoretical concepts relating to crime and violence (learning outcomes 1, 2) using contemporary research and/or policy documentation, where appropriate, media sources (3, 4)